bgruening/galaxytools/chemicaltoolbox/README.rst

 - Chemical Clustering
 	- NxN clustering
 		Generates hierarchical clusters and visualises clusters with dendrograms.
-Accepts fingerprints in FPS format as input.
+Powered by chemfp_.
 	- Taylor-Butina clustering
 		`Taylor-Butina clustering`_ is an unsupervised non-hierarchical clustering method which guarantees that every cluster contains molecules which are within a distance cutoff of the central molecule.
-Fingerprints in FPS format are needed as input.
+Powered by chemfp_.

 - Fragmentation
 	- Fragmenter